inaimathi/serve-sml/README.md

 # SML Server
 ###### An attempt at a web server in Standard ML

-- Now have minimally working multi-client server using `Socket.select`
+- Now have minimally working "hello world" server
-- Need to think a bit about (these points will probably be related)
-	1. Along what dimensions we'd like to customize this server
-	2. How we'll write handlers
-	3. How to expose this functionality via structures
+- Still need to think about how I'm going to want to define handlers

 ### ToDo

 ##### Items

-- start parsing parameters out into `(k, v)`s
-- Think about what it would take to
+- Functorify the server core
-	1. Move `Request` fully into the `Parser` struct
+- Move `Request` fully into the `Parser` struct (comments in parser.sml should suffice; forget about optimizing this parser in any way, shape or form.
+Just establish the )
-	2. Still retain the ability to do everything you want to do with requests
-- Start thinking about how you're going to define the HTTPServer struct
-- Think about growing buffers
-	- easy way is just generating a new, larger buffer and copying
+- Make buffers naively growable (again, no optimization; give people the hooks to make better buffers/parsers and just lay the groundwork)

 ##### Musings